jackkutilek/PuzzleTree/readme.md

 - a script template to kick-start your game scripts
 - example projects for reference and inspiration

-It works with Godot 3.5.1.
-I have not yet updated it to support Godot 4.
+There is a bug in Godot 3.5.1 that prevents custom resources from being reloaded on change.
+It works with Godot 3.5.2.
+I have not yet implemented support for Godot 4.

 # Quick-Start Guide